oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 pool of open connections to the database.
 Connection pooling is available in both Thin and :ref:`Thick <enablingthick>` modes.
 Connection pooling is important for performance when applications frequently connect and disconnect from the database.
-The high available features of pools also make small pools useful for applications that want a few connections available for infrequent use and requires them to be immediately usable when acquired.
+The high availability features of pools also make small pools useful for applications that want a few connections available for infrequent use and requires them to be immediately usable when acquired.